-All participants from the four finalist teams from all previous years’ competitions are ineligible.
+No, members of winning teams are not eligible to participate as competitors again.
+All participants from finalist teams from the two prior years of the competition are ineligible.
 Members of the jury, the competition advisers, all employees and officials of the Urban Land Institute (ULI), and the employees, associate interns, and immediate family members of any of the aforementioned parties are ineligible to compete.

-Can a faculty adviser for the winning team of previous competitions serve as faculty adviser this year?
+Can a faculty adviser for the winning team of a previous competition serve as faculty adviser this year?

 There is no restriction on the eligibility of faculty advisers from year to year.

-I am graduating in June 2013, but my coursework should be completed by February 2013.
-May I participate in the 2013 competition?
+I am graduating in June 2017, but my course work should be completed by February 2017.
+May I participate in the 2017 competition?

 Only if you are fully enrolled in the semester during which the competition is conducted (i.e., the spring semester).
 “Fully enrolled” means that you are registered in a degree-granting graduate program and that you are a full-time student.
 If your program is structured as a work/study program leading to a graduate degree, you may participate.
 All other part-time students taking graduate courses do not qualify as participants in this competition.